 Tracking Your Ketones

 Keto-Mojo makes it super easy to track and monitor your ketones, view trends and graphs, and even share readings with your healthcare provider.
-All you have to do is download the free app and sign up for MyMojoHealth on the app.
-You’ll be able to store an unlimited number of readings, review your readings on multiple devices, view readings in multiple graphs, and even connect your readings to other popular health apps.
+All you have to do is download the free app and sign up for a MyMojoHealth account on the app.
+You’ll be able to store an unlimited number of readings, review your readings on multiple devices, view readings in multiple graphs, order supplies right from the app, and even connect your readings to other popular health apps.
 Learn more هنا.